mp-pinheiro/nekoweb-deploy/README.md

     1. For directories, it will create the directory using the `files/create` endpoint.
     1. For files, it will check for a `file_states` file in the deploy directory and compare the file's hash with the hash in the `file_states` file.
 If the hashes are the same, the file will not be uploaded.
 If the hashes are different, the file will be uploaded.
 If the `file_states` file does not exist, the file will be uploaded.
 The `NEKOWEB_PAGENAME` parameter is used to fetch the `file_states` file from the deploy directory.
     1. The `file_states` file can be encrypted by passing an `ENCRYPTION_KEY` parameter.
 If the `ENCRYPTION_KEY` parameter is set, the `file_states` file will be encrypted using the `cryptography` library.
 The `file_states` file is used to avoid uploading files that have not changed, which can save time and API requests.
-    1. If a `DELAY` is set, the script will wait for the specified time before sending the next request to the API.

 ## Limitations